 - 1. Whitecap ERP Organizational Chart maintained by 3rd Party Provider - 2.
 Whitecap ERP Timelines maintained by 3rd Party Provider - 3.
 Whitecap 3 Year ERP Plan maintained by 3rd Party Provider - 4.
-Whitecap 5 Year Exercise & Training Schedule maintained by Whitecap - 5.
-Whitecap Training & Exercise Program maintained by Whitecap - 6.
+Whitecap 5 Year Exercise & Training Schedule maintained by 3rd Party Provider and Whitecap - 5.
+Whitecap Training & Exercise Program maintained by 3rd Party Provider and Whitecap - 6.
 Whitecap Emergency Response Plans (ERPs) maintained by 3rd Party Provider

-In line with AER requirements, Whitecap ERPs are reviewed on an annual basis by the appropriate Operations Superintendent to ensure that the information remains accurate.
+In line with regulatory requirements, Whitecap ERPs are reviewed on an annual basis by the appropriate Operations Superintendent to ensure that the information remains accurate.
 Changes to the ERPs could also be identified during training exercises or incidents or they could be submitted by Whitecap staff using the Revision Request form located within the ERPs.
-Updates to the ERPs could be triggered by some or all of the following:
+Updates to the ERPs could be triggered by some or all the following: